m-abdulhak/SwarmJS/README.md

 - add info about adding background image to scenes
 - add info about fields and field sensor
 - add info about user-defined controller
+- add info about external connection
+- add info about render skip and disable rendering